 Neonatal Intensive Care Unit (NICU)

-Residents in our NICU gain excellent experiences in neonatal resuscitation and neonatal critical care as Women’s and Children’s Hospital cares for many high-risk pregnancies.
+Residents in our Level III NICU gain excellent experiences in neonatal resuscitation and neonatal critical care as Women’s and Children’s Hospital cares for many high-risk pregnancies.
 Additionally, our neonatal critical care transport team transfers preterm infants by ground and air to the hospital each day from all over the state of Missouri.
 As such, more than 500 infants are admitted to the NICU each year.

 Pediatric Intensive Care Unit (PICU)

 The PICU is dedicated to the care of critically ill children.
-The unit is staffed by an attending pediatric intensivist, senior resident and usually one intern.
-Residents in the PICU will learn the intricacies of caring for pediatric medical, surgical and trauma patients.
+The unit is staffed by an attending pediatric intensivist, senior resident, and usually one intern.
+Residents in the PICU will learn the intricacies of caring for pediatric medical, surgical, and trauma patients.
 There is very close interaction with the pediatric medical and surgical specialists.

-Residents in the PICU will work six days per week, with duties ending at 5 p.m., when the overnight senior resident comes on service.
+Residents in the PICU will work six days per week, with duties ending at 17:00 when the overnight senior resident comes on service.

-Term Newborn Rotation
+The Newborn Nursery (Well-Baby) Rotation

-The nursery service is staffed by an attending pediatrician and two or three residents who may be senior residents or interns.
-The newborn observation unit and physician work area is located proximate to the labor and delivery unit, allowing for close collaboration with obstetricians and the labor and delivery nursing staff.
+The nursery service is staffed by an attending pediatrician, nurse practitioner, and two or three residents who may be senior residents or interns.
+The newborn observation unit and physician work area is conveniently located close to the labor and delivery unit, allowing for close collaboration with obstetricians and the labor and delivery nursing staff.
 Our residents will become proficient in procedures such as circumcision and frenotomy during their newborn nursery rotation.

 Harry S. Truman VA Hospital

-Daytime call at the VA is from 7 a.m. to 6 p.m. every third day.
+Daytime call at the VA is from 07:00 to 19:00 every third day.
 Overnight call is covered with a night float system composed of a senior resident and an intern.

-Inpatient Cardiology (CICU)
+Inpatient Cardiology Intensive Care Unit (CICU)